 We’ve used a similar strategy with the “how to start a food blog” page and the “making money from a food blog” archives page.
 Trying Googling those.
 Pinch of Yum might not show up as #1, but we’re probably on the first page.
 This type of intentional content creation is called SEO, or search engine optimization.
 In this case, our keyword (keyword is an SEO term for the phrase that you’re targeting), is free cookbook.
 There are lots of factors that go into SEO, but links are one of the most important factors.

 This type of SEO traffic is really valuable because these visitors were actively searching for the content that we’re offering.
 It’s really hard to motivate someone to download a free cookbook when they came to the blog for a chocolate chip cookie recipe.
 It’s a lot easier to motivate someone to download a free cookbook if they’ve arrived after Googling “free cookbook.”

 If you’re interested in learning more about SEO check out Moz.
 They have some really helpful and easy-to-understand SEO resources.

 I’ve had a handful of people ask about when they should put ads on their new food blog.
-The answer is that there isn’t an answer, but in general it’s better to do it sooner then later.
+The answer is that there isn’t an answer, but in general, it’s better to do it sooner than later.
 Here’s why:

 Starting and growing a food blog is a lot of work, especially in the first year when you’re just getting up and running.
 It’s almost guaranteed that you won’t make much money at all in the first year.
 However, even just a few cents a day can provide motivation and show you that at least something is coming back for all the hard work you’re doing.